-A stockholder may otherwise nominate a director for election at the 2017 Annual Meeting by delivering written notice of the nomination to our Corporate Secretary, at the above address, between February 24, 2017 and March 27, 2017.
-The stockholder's notice of intention to nominate a director must include: (a) for each person to be nominated: (i) the name, age and business and residence address of each nominee; (ii) the principal occupation or employment of each nominee; (iii) the class and number of shares of stock owned by the nominee on the date of the notice; and (iv) any information that would be required to be disclosed on Schedule 13D pursuant to Regulation 13D under the Exchange Act, in connection with the acquisition of stock, and pursuant to Regulation 14A under the Exchange Act, in connection with the solicitation of proxies with respect to nominees for election as directors, regardless of whether the person is subject to the provisions of such regulations; and (b) as to the stockholder giving notice: (i) the name and address of record of the nominating stockholder and the names and addresses of any other stockholders supporting each respective nominee; and (ii) the class and number of shares of stock owned by the nominating stockholder and any other stockholders supporting the nominees on the date of the notice.
-We may request additional information after receiving the notification for the purpose of determining the proposed nominee's eligibility to serve as a director.
-Persons nominated for election to the board pursuant to this paragraph will not be included in our proxy statement.
+In order for a stockholder nominee to be considered by the Nominating and Corporate Governance Committee to be its nominee at the 2018 Annual Meeting, the nominating stockholder must file a written notice of the proposed director nomination with our Corporate Secretary, at 100 W. University Avenue, Champaign, Illinois 61820, between February 23, 2018 and March 25, 2018.
+The stockholder's notice of intention to nominate a director must include: (a) for each person to be nominated: (i) the name, age and business and residence address of each nominee; (ii) the principal occupation or employment of each nominee; (iii) the class and number of shares of stock owned by the nominee on the date of the notice; and (iv) any information that would be required to be disclosed on Schedule 13D pursuant to Regulation 13D under the Exchange Act, in connection with the acquisition of stock, and pursuant to Regulation 14A under the Exchange Act, in connection with the solicitation of proxies with respect to nominees for election as directors, regardless of whether the person is subject to the provisions of such regulations; and (b) as to the stockholder giving notice: (i) the name and address of record of the nominating stockholder and the names and addresses of any other stockholders supporting each respective nominee; and (ii) the class and number of shares of stock owned by the nominees on the date of the notice.
+All submissions must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a director if elected.
+The Nominating and Corporate Governance Committee may request additional information in order to make a determination as to whether to nominate the person for director.

 The Nominating and Corporate Governance Committee identifies nominees by first evaluating the current members of the board who are willing to continue in service.
 Current members of the board with skills and experience that are relevant to our business and who are willing to continue in service are considered for re-nomination.
 If any member of the board does not wish to continue in service or if the committee or the board decides not to re-nominate a member for re-election, the committee would identify the desired skills and experience of a new nominee in light of the criteria above.
 Once elected, each director is subject to First Busey's director stock ownership policy.
-Previously this policy required each director to own stock in First Busey in an amount equal to two times his or her annual cash retainer of \$20,000.
-However, in early 2014, the board of directors amended this stock ownership policy such that each director is now required to own stock in First Busey in an amount equal to three times his or her annual cash retainer of \$20,000.
+Previously this policy required each director to own stock in First Busey in an amount equal to two times his or her annual cash retainer.
+However, in early 2014, the board of directors amended this stock ownership policy such that each director is now required to own stock in First Busey in an amount equal to three times his or her annual cash retainer, which is currently \$25,000.
 In conjunction with the amendment of this policy, directors were given up to five years to increase their respective stock ownership in order to comply with the new ownership requirements.

-For the 2016 Annual Meeting, the Nominating and Corporate Governance Committee nominated for re-election to the board all twelve incumbent directors.
-First Busey did not receive any stockholder nominations for directorships for the 2016 Annual Meeting.
+For the 2017 Annual Meeting, the Nominating and Corporate Governance Committee nominated for election to the board all thirteen incumbent directors.
+First Busey did not receive any stockholder nominations for directorships for the 2017 Annual Meeting.